Top Zhangjiajie Travel Tips on Food, Best Visiting Time, and Getting There

 Zhangjiajie Safety Tips

 1) Like other cities in China, Zhangjiajie is generally a safe place to visit.
-Just be careful about your belongings in crowds.
+Just be careful about your belongings in crowds when traveling in Zhangjaijie.
 Pickpockets are more common during holidays when you are on public transportation and some of the crowded resorts.

 2) Watch out for the wild monkeys.
 They sometimes rob tourists for food.
 The monkeys do not afraid of tourists at all.

-3) As Zhangjiajie is mountainous region, before reaching there, you have to take necessary safety precautions.
+3) As Zhangjiajie is a mountainous region, before reaching there, you have to take necessary safety precautions.

-4) Be ready for the long waiting lines and try not to push and avoid potential safety issues.
+4) Be ready for the long waiting lines during the China National Holiday, and try not to push and avoid potential safety issues.

-Train: High speed train between Chasha South Station and Zhangjiajie West Station has operated since the end of 2020.
+By fast train: High speed train between Chasha South Station and Zhangjiajie West Station has operated since the end of 2020.
 The train takes around 3 hours, at least one hour faster than normal trains.
 From Changsha, the capital of Hunan province, you can have more choices to other main cities of China via either flight or train.
+Bullet trains are more suitable for travelers from cities around Hunan and central China.

 It is still not that satisfactory on Zhangjiajie’s transportation system, but your tour consultant will always find you a solution to fix this pearl into trip plan.